 Applicants must be enrolled in an accredited two- or four-year college or university, vocational/technical school, a school of nursing, or an institution accredited by an appropriate state licensing health career board.

-Applications may be picked up from Oakes Community Hospital or your school’s guidance counselor.
+Applications may be picked up from CHI Oakes Hospital or your school’s guidance counselor.
 Application is also available as a fillable/printable PDF.

 For more information or to request an application, contact Julie Entzminger at 701-742-3837 or by e-mail at email@example.com, or Sister Dianna Hell at 701-742-3607 or by e-mail at SisterDiannaHell@catholichealth.net.
 All applications must be returned by April 18, 2014.

 Free Book with first 300 that show proof of having taken the survey or who take it that evening!

 Survey Link: https://www.surveymonkey.com/s/8J5Y323

 I wanted to inform all of you that CHI Oakes Hospital has implemented visitor restrictions due to the positive influenzas we have seen has well as the state.

 Please help inform the public with a public service announcement or ad.